Are Electric Scooters Catching Fire? [And How To Prevent It?]

 Over-discharge

-Moreover, a short circuit can also trigger chemical processes that create combustible gases, such as oxygen and hydrogen.
+Additionally, a short circuit can initiate chemical processes producing combustible gases like oxygen and hydrogen.

 Overcharge

-Moreover, one study has shown that overcharging a Li-ion battery leads to thermal runaway too.
-And once the battery’s internal heat gets out of control, this inevitably leads to a fire.
+One study has shown that overcharging a Li-ion battery leads to thermal runaway too.
+Once the battery’s internal heat gets out of control, this inevitably leads to a fire.

 Impact damage